Six Flags Logo

 Six Flags Symbol

-Bright colors are used in the logo, evoking positive emotions.
+The logo uses bright colors, evoking positive emotions.
 Yellow, orange, purple, green, red, and various shades of blue draw attention to the amusement parks.
-The black lettering stands out perfectly against their background.
+The black lettering stands out perfectly against the background.